NCPP/ocgis/doc/examples.rst

 .. literalinclude:: sphinx_examples/inspect.py

-As an alternative, you may use the :method:`ocgis.RequestDataset.inspect` method to generate a similar output (variable-level only):
+As an alternative, you may use the :meth:`ocgis.RequestDataset.inspect` method to generate a similar output (variable-level only):

 .. literalinclude:: sphinx_examples/inspect_request_dataset.py

-Passing a variable to :class:`ocgis.Inspect` or using :method:`ocgis.RequestDataset.inspect` will prepend variable-level information used by OpenClimateGIS.
+Passing a variable to :class:`ocgis.Inspect` or using :meth:`ocgis.RequestDataset.inspect` will prepend variable-level information used by OpenClimateGIS.
 It is important to look carefully at this descriptive information to identify any inconsistencies especially if the target dataset may not be entirely CF-compliant.
 For example, this is normal output for variable-level descriptions:

 .. code-block:: rest